mikocevar/symfony-docs/components/event_dispatcher.rst

         Note that ``AddEventAliasesPass`` has to be processed before ``RegisterListenersPass``.

-    By default, the listeners pass assumes that the event dispatcher's service id is ``event_dispatcher``, that event listeners are tagged with the ``kernel.event_listener`` tag, that event subscribers are tagged with the ``kernel.event_subscriber`` tag and that the alias mapping is stored as parameter ``event_dispatcher.event_aliases``.
-You can change these default values by passing custom values to the constructors of ``RegisterListenersPass`` and ``AddEventAliasesPass``.
+    The listeners pass assumes that the event dispatcher's service id is ``event_dispatcher``, that event listeners are tagged with the ``kernel.event_listener`` tag, that event subscribers are tagged with the ``kernel.event_subscriber`` tag and that the alias mapping is stored as parameter ``event_dispatcher.event_aliases``.

 .. _event_dispatcher-closures-as-listeners: